 … don’t shoot the messenger.

-This post will demonstrate how you can use a Document Understanding model to extract the Fiscal Year from an unstructured document, apply an event-based retention label to the document, and then trigger the event at the end of the Fiscal Year to start retention.
+This post will demonstrate how you can use an unstructured document processing model to extract the Fiscal Year from an unstructured document, apply an event-based retention label to the document, and then trigger the event at the end of the Fiscal Year to start retention.

-Please refer to a previous post of mine where I show how to build a Document Understanding (DU) model for a Statement of Work (SOW), SharePoint Syntex.
+Please refer to a previous post of mine where I show how to build a Document Understanding (DU) model (now called an Unstructured document processing model) for a Statement of Work (SOW), SharePoint Syntex.
 First Steps with Intelligent Content Types and Compliance.
 Once you’ve reviewed that post, come on back… I’ll be waiting. 🙂

 This option involves 8 steps: